Emilykidd3/algorithms/28-character-count/README.md

 ## Instructions

-- Open [Unsolved/character-count.js](Unsolved/character-count.js) in your code editor -- **this is the only file you will modify in this activity.**

-  - In this file you will be writing code in the body of the `characterCount` function to achieve the following:

     - Create a new object.

     - Loop through each character in the given string and create a new key for each character in the string.